JoshuaKing/refactor-code-exam-backend/notes.md

 - Replace logger (pref. with class)
   - Setup + Use CloudWatch Logs for aggregation
   - Eg. aws-cloudwatch-log package
+  - Timing, request IDs, server IDs, etc
-- Use cluster or pm2 if on multiple-core CPU (and check memory-limits)
+- Use cluster or pm2 if on multiple-core CPU (and check memory-limits, open file descriptor limits)
-- Utilise caching where possible (pref. on edge w/something like API Gateway or CloudFront)
+- Utilise caching where possible
+  - pref. on edge w/something like API Gateway or CloudFront to limit compute reqs
+- Consider Deployment
+  - Build scripts, CICD, tests
+  - Potential containerisation w/EKS, or EC2, or Lambda, with EFS/DDB/memcached
-- For files: Pre-Download; DB-store; or S3-link
+- For files: Pre-Download; DB-store; or S3-link.
+Potentially handle downloading w/single instance through SQS or Scheduling (if Push not available)
   - Could be checked on any instance (but might be less performant or redundant/simultaneous checks)
   - Job to download (and process/store in DB/S3) could be added to queue (event driven).
 In which case, GET could long-wait, or poll from frontend
 - Front HTTPS (may already be the case) - Use ELB or API Gateway and AWS Certificate Manager + Route53